postmanlabs/labs-docs/src/pages/docs/administration/team-settings.md

 The Team Settings page lets you change your team name, team URL, team logo, and billing information.
 You also can add custom domains and manage your authentication method.

-You can also access team settings in the app via the "Teams" dropdown menu in the upper right corner.
+You can also access team settings in Postman via the "Teams" dropdown menu in the upper right corner.
 [![Teams](https://assets.postman.com/postman-docs/teamdropdown+new+with+logo.png)](https://assets.postman.com/postman-docs/teamdropdown+new+with+logo.png)

 ## General